To help you plan your teaching and support your music education advocacy efforts, NAfME offers the following resources.

 - Research Study on the effects of COVID-19 on the rehearsal hall.
 The study will examine aerosol rates produced by wind instrumentalists, vocalists, and even actors, and how quickly those aerosol rates accumulate in a space.

 - Music and Social-Emotional Learning (SEL).
 Research tells us that music educators are well-suited to help students develop socially and emotionally.

 - COVID-19 Instrument Cleaning Guidelines.
 The NFHS, NAfME and the NAMM Foundation recommendations for handling musical instruments during the COVID-19 school shutdown period.

-- Local Advocacy Action Plan.
+- Local Advocacy Action Plan 2022.
 This resource is intended to aid music educators and music education supporters as they seek to improve the overall condition of a music program.

 - Civic Action Field Guide.
-This field guide will help music educators and education stakeholders better understand the processes behind how public education is governed and funded, with an eye toward supporting high-quality music education in districts and at the state level across the nation.
+This field guide will help music educators and other education advocates better understand the processes behind how public education is governed and funded, with an eye toward supporting high-quality music education in districts and at the state level across the nation.

 For more information about your state and LEA’s reopening plans: